zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 ![Navigate to OKE](images/navigate-to-oke.png)

-2. Select the Compartment (e.g. PHP-Compartment) that you provisioned the OKE cluster, and verify that the status of OKE cluster 'oke_cluster' is Active
+2. Select the Compartment (e.g. HOL-Compartment) that you provisioned the OKE cluster, and verify that the status of OKE cluster 'oke_cluster' is Active

 ![Locate OKE](images/locate-oke-instance.png)